lboleslavsky/ypijs-php/README.md

 Installation
 -------------------

-- Get Nette Framework version: > +2.0
+- Get Nette Framework version: +2.0
 - At first copy module to app folder of your skeleton application.
-Then copy YpiBaseModule/css/* to <base_dir>/css and YpiBaseModule/js/* to <base_dir>/js folder.
+Then copy YpiBaseModule/css/* to {base_dir}/css and YpiBaseModule/js/* to {base_dir}/js folder.
-Depends on your current Nette installation <base_dir> should be where Nette index.php is.
-Then copy XML dialog definition file to <base_dir>.
+Depends on your current Nette installation {base_dir} should be where Nette index.php is.
+Then copy XML dialog definition file to {base_dir}.

 Corresponding settings:
 -------------------